SpLokhande07/react_learnings/chai-aur-react/03-tailwind-props/README.md

-# Understandings

-What is Virtual Dom ?

-What is Firbre ?
-A powerful algorithm used by React to update DOM, by controllin what needs to be changed.

-How React update Tree Structure (DOM).

-How Hooks Works

-Implemented Hook in project

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.